-As of December 31, 2015, the short-term debt consisted of bank loans with interest rates per annum that ranged from 0.32% to 0.45%, and cash, cash equivalents and marketable securities totaling \$180,000 thousand are pledged as collateral.
+As of December 31, 2016, the short-term debt consisted of bank loans with interest rates per annum that ranged from 0.32% to 0.55%, and cash, cash equivalents and marketable securities totaling \$138,000 thousand are pledged as collateral.

 We lease office and building space pursuant to operating lease arrangements with unrelated third parties.
-In 2013, 2014 and 2015, rental expenses for operating leases amounted to \$2.7 million, \$2.1 million and \$2.1 million, respectively.
-The lease arrangements will expire gradually from 2016 to 2024.
-As of December 31, 2015, we agreed to make future minimum lease payments of \$1.9 million, \$1.3 million, \$0.4 million, \$0.2 million and \$0.2 million in 2016, 2017, 2018, 2019 and 2020, respectively, under non-cancelable operating leases.
+In 2014, 2015 and 2016, rental expenses for operating leases amounted to \$2.1 million, \$2.1 million and 2.1 million, respectively.
+The lease arrangements will expire gradually from 2017 to 2024.
+As of December 31, 2016, we agreed to make future minimum lease payments of \$1.6 million, \$0.6 million, \$0.3 million, \$0.2 million and \$0.2 million in 2017, 2018, 2019, 2020 and 2021, respectively, under non-cancelable operating leases.

 We have, from time to time, entered into contracts for the acquisition of equipment and computer software.
-As of December 31, 2015, the remaining commitments under such contracts were \$4.1 million.
-These outstanding contracts had a total contract value of \$5.4 million.
+As of December 31, 2016, the remaining commitments under such contracts were \$3.8 million.
+These outstanding contracts had a total contract value of \$5.2 million.

 Pursuant to several wafer fabrication or assembly and testing service arrangements we entered into with service providers, we may be obligated to make payments for purchase orders made under such arrangements.
-As of December 31, 2015, our contractual obligations pursuant to such arrangements amounted to approximately \$95.2 million.
+As of December 31, 2016, our contractual obligations pursuant to such arrangements amounted to approximately \$89.2 million.

 Under the ROC Labor Standard Law, we established a defined benefit plan and were required to make monthly contributions to a pension fund in an amount equal to 2% of wages and salaries of our employees.
 Under the ROC Labor Pension Act, beginning on July 1, 2005, we are required to make a monthly contribution for employees that elect to participate in the new defined contribution plan of no less than 6% of the employee's monthly wages, to the employee's individual pension fund account.
-Substantially all participants in the defined benefit plan have elected to participate in the new defined contribution plan.
-Participants' accumulated benefits under the defined benefit plan are not impacted by their election to change plans.
-We are required to make contributions to the defined benefit plan until it is fully funded.
-Total contributions to the new defined contribution plan in 2015 were \$2.5 million compared to \$2.3 million and \$2.1 million in 2014 and 2013, respectively.
-Total contributions to the defined benefit plan and the new defined contribution plan in 2015 were \$2.5 million and \$2.1 million in 2014 and 2013, respectively.
-Total contributions to the defined benefit plan and the new defined contributions have not, and are not expected to have, a material effect on our cash flows or results of operations.
+Substantially all participants in the defined benefit plan have elected to participate in the new defined contributions to the defined benefit plan have elected to participate in the new defined contributions to the defined benefit plan.
+Participants' accumulated benefit plan until it is fully funded.
+Total contributions to the new defined contribution plan in 2016 were \$2.8 million compared to \$2.5 million and \$2.4 million in 2015 and 2014, respectively.
+Such changes in contributions have not, and are not expected to have, a material effect on our cash flows or results of operations.